First, wave 'hello'iStock/jonya

 'Would you consider giving me a warning?'iStock/adamkaz

 In many cases, warnings count toward a department’s ticket quota.
 Be polite, don’t admit guilt, and you may be able to walk away with a slap on the wrist.
+Here are 45 things police officers want you to know.

 Definitely don’t say: 'Do you know who I am?!'iStock/KatarzynaBialasiewicz